Photos by Paul Baker, Stadium Journey

 The Beanpot

-Some sports are just uniquely Boston.
-The Marathon, the Head of the Charles Regatta, a ballgame at Fenway Park.
+Some events are uniquely Boston.
+The Marathon.
+The Head of the Charles.
+A ballgame at Fenway.
 On par with these events is a college hockey tournament held every year on the first two Mondays in February.
-Pitting the four Division One hockey teams in the city (Northeastern, Harvard, Boston College and Boston University) against each other, the Beanpot is the nation’s oldest and most prestigious college hockey tournament.
+Pitting the four Division One hockey teams in Boston (Boston College, Boston University, Harvard and Northeastern) against each other, the Beanpot is the nation’s oldest and most prestigious college hockey tournament.

-Started in 1952 as a way to fill a couple of empty dates at the old Boston Arena, the Beanpot has grown exponentially since it was first contested.
-Now held at the TD Garden, the Beanpot is the city’s unofficial championship.
-No matter what happens in conference play or the national tournament afterwards, if your team wins the Beanpot, you are Boston’s college hockey champions.
+The Beanpot started in 1952 as a way to fill a couple of empty dates at the old Boston Arena.
+Now held at TD Garden, the Beanpot is Boston hockey’s unofficial championship.
+No matter what happens in conference play or the national tournament, if your team wins the Beanpot, you are Boston’s college hockey champion.

 In 2023 The Beanpot entered into a sponsorship agreement with Dunkin’, rechristening the tournament as “The Dunkin’ Beanpot.”
 This is the first time the tournament has had a title sponsor.

 Stands at the TD Garden are organized by their menus, so hungry fans may have to do some searching to find what they want.
-All the expected arena staples can be found at the many stands that line the concourse.
+All the expected arena staples can be found at the many stands along the concourses.
 Vegetarian, vegan, kosher and gluten free items are available throughout TD Garden.
+An evolving feature of the concessions here is an increase in self-serve and “Just Walk Out” areas.
 For your best value, try a super slice at Sal’s Pizza.
 Hub Hot Dogs offers a family-friendly menu without alcohol sales.
 Coca-Cola products are featured at TD Garden.
 A more in-depth description of the menu, including a map of all concessions, can be found here.

 Fans looking for an adult beverage will have no problem finding what they want at TD Garden.
-In addition to draft and bottled beers available at both permanent and portable concession stands, there are several spots dedicated solely to adult refreshments.
-The Silver Bullet Bar and Sam Adams Brew House, located on Level 4, as well as the Bud Light Blue Zone and Craft Beer Garden on Level 7, offer a wide selection of national brands and local craft brews for thirsty Bruins fans.
-New social areas include The Rafters Club on Level 9 and the Top Shelf Bar at the top of the Balcony seating area.
+Draft and bottled beers are available throughout the facility.
+The Silver Bullet Bar and Sam Adams Brew House on Level 4, as well as the Bud Light Blue Zone and Craft Beer Garden on Level 7, offer a wide selection of national brands and local craft brews for thirsty fans.
+New social areas, including The Rafters Club on Level 9 and the Top Shelf Bar at the top of the Balcony seating area, offer alternative ways to watch the action.

 Atmosphere 5